Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models

 Our results hold across two disparate domains, suggesting that they are inherent rather than domain-specific.
 While future training techniques may reduce such distortions, our findings suggest that positional sensitivity is currently widespread across models and can affect decision-making in systems that rely on comparative evaluation.
-Nevertheless, new architectures should be audited for emergent order and identity biases.
+Nevertheless, new architectures should be audited for order and identity biases.
 In high-stakes domains such as legal reasoning, medical diagnosis, or scientific peer review, bias-aware evaluation pipelines can combine model-driven diagnostics with human-in-the-loop checks.
 Finally, causal interpretability methods and adversarial probing could illuminate the internal mechanisms that give rise to preference distortions, paving the way toward bias-robust LLM design and deployment.
 Whether position biases can be fully eliminated remains an open question, and one that we believe warrants dedicated future investigation, particularly given the consistency of these effects across architectures and training regimes.
 These findings call for new theoretical frameworks that go beyond human cognitive models in explaining how biases emerge and propagate in artificial agents, particularly in systems deployed for automated or assisted decision-making.